The purposes of this document are:

 To install PHOENICS, the user needs to have a hard disk with at least a total of 2 GB free space.
 Additional space should be available for running PHOENICS.
 How much space will depend on the size of simulations made; for complex models it is possible to generate individual output files which are more than 1GB in size.
 For efficient use of PHOENICS the user should have at least 10GB of free hard disk space available.

 PHOENICS will run on all platforms of Microsoft Windows from version XP onwards and will run on Windows 10.
-It is recommended that the computer used for running PHOENICS has a minimum of 2GB RAM.
-The amount of available RAM will limit the size and complexity of simulations made.
-PHOENICS is available compiled either as 32-bit or 64-bit executables.
-The 32-bit version will run on any version of Windows, but individual programs are limited to 2GB in size.
-This limits the size of the grid on which it is possible to run simulations.
+It is recommended that the computer used for running PHOENICS has a minimum of 4GB RAM (2GB for computers still with A 32-bit operating system).
+The amount of available RAM may limit the size and complexity of simulations made, it is not uncommon for users to have 32GB of RAM or more.
+PHOENICS is available compiled as both 32-bit and 64-bit executables.
+The 32-bit version will run on any version of Windows, but individual processes are limited to 2GB in size and this will limit the size of the grid on which it is possible to run simulations.
 To go beyond this limit, the user will need to have a 64 bit version of the Windows operating system and use the 64-bit version of PHOENICS.
 Most new computers now come pre-installed with the 64-bit version of Windows.

 PHOENICS has no special graphics requirements; most modern graphics cards should have no problem running PHOENICS.
 However, we have found that with some of the graphics cards that come integrated with the motherboard do give slow performace when rotating the domain with result contours displayed.
 To enable the clear display of results, the minimum recommended screen resolution is 1024*768 pixels.

-An Intel Visual Fortran compiler version 10.1 or later is required for the recompilable version of PHOENICS compiled using Intel Fortran compiler.
-Users who do not have a version Microsoft Visual Studio installed (required since this contains the linker) should install the copy of Microsoft Visual Studio premier partner edition that now comes with Intel Visual Fortran.
+An Intel Visual Fortran compiler version 11.1 or later is required for the recompilable version of PHOENICS compiled using Intel Fortran compiler.

 Please note that an Administrator account will be required to install the software.